 - a.
 In permit condition III.B.5, the main Monitor Well Location Map was altered by deleting ponds A, B, C, D, E, F, and H, because of the facility's comment indicating these ponds are already reclaimed and are no longer in use. - b.
-In permit conditions III.A.1., III.B.5, VI.1.c, VI.1.e, and VI.1.f., included requirements to install two additional monitor wells MWI-7B and MWI-12B, because of the facility's proposal in the October 13, 2022, RAI response.
-A Blow-up Monitor Well Location Map was added to permit condition III.B.5 that shows the proposed locations of these two new monitor wells.
-These two new monitor wells were also added to the DMRs. - c.
-Permit condition VI.1.b. was added to require installation of a new background well, if the current background well MWB-ERR, is not determined to be the most upgradient of the ground water flow direction of the site.
+In permit conditions III.A.1., III.B.5, VI.1.c, VI.1.e, and VI.1.f., requirements included to install two additional monitor wells MWI-7B and MWI-12B, because of the facility's proposal in the October 13, 2022, RAI response.
+A Blow-up Monitor Well Location Map was added to permit condition III.B.5, which shows the proposed locations of these two new monitor wells.
+These two new monitor wells were also added to the DMRs.

+The Chemours Company FC LLC Florida Mine - Trail Ridge FL0000051 Page 3 of 125 c.
+Permit condition VI.1.b. was added to require installation of a new background well, if the current background well MWB-ERR is not determined to be the most upgradient of the ground water flow direction of the site.